Anna Hall Roosevelt: Married life

 Anna Roosevelt was responsible for numerous social events and charity balls.
 Her brother-in-law Theodore considered her frivolous.
 At the time of their marriage on December 1, 1883, Elliott was already known as a heavy drinker addicted to laudanum.
 Often subject to headaches and depressions, Anna was somewhat ashamed of her daughter Eleanor's plainness and nicknamed Eleanor "Granny", due to the child's serious demeanor.

 In the spring of 1887, the family sailed to Europe aboard the ocean liner SS Britannic.
 One day out of port, their ship was rammed by the SS Celtic, the bow of which pierced a full 10 ft into the side of the Britannic, killing several passengers and injuring numerous others.
 The Roosevelt party was evacuated to lifeboats before continuing their voyage aboard another ocean liner.
 Upon their return, Elliott commenced construction of his Long Island country residence, Half Way Nirvana.
-Parties at their estate included polo and riding-to-the-hounds.
+Parties at their estate included polo and riding-to-hounds.

 In 1889, after the birth of their second child, Elliott's drinking only increased, and the family traveled to Austria in search of treatment.
 After three months, they moved to Paris, where Anna's third child, a son, (Gracie) Hall, was born.
 The marriage teetered on collapse during their time in France.
 Soon afterward, Anna and Elliott separated.

 When Eleanor was eight, Anna contracted diphtheria and died at age 29 at her home, 52 East 61st Street in Manhattan.
 Elliott died at his home, 313 West 102 Street on August 14, 1894, from a seizure after a suicide attempt and the cumulative effects of alcoholism.
 The remains of both Anna and Elliott are interred in the Hall family vault at the cemetery of St. Paul's Episcopal Church in Tivoli.

 Anna's daughter Eleanor would go on to become First Lady of the United States, and her husband Elliott's fifth cousin, Franklin Delano Roosevelt, became President of the United States in March 1933.